price, high-low vs everyday low pricing, competitive strategy

 Actually, I would like to see us adopt a different pricing approach.
 I think that the market is getting cluttered with all these deals and special offers.
 So let’s just simplify things.
 Let’s be the chain that offers gas at a constant discount.
 This deal is for everyone, every time, with no receipts and no catches.
 I really think that the simplicity and ongoing value will appeal to a lot of consumers.

-OK team, we’ve got a variety of good ideas before us – so let’s what we should do.
+Greg: OK team, we’ve got a variety of good ideas before us – so let’s now decide what we should do.

 - Outline the benefits and risks of each of the pricing options discussed.